 Get monthly updates about SC4 events sent right to your inbox.
 Sign up for updates.

 At SC4, our commitment to our community comes in many forms.
-From professional training and development services to one-of-a-kind events and so much more, we have a wide array of opportunities and resources available for families, alumni and area residents.
-We are your community college, and serving our region is the focus of everything we do.
+In addition to educational opportunities, SC4 offers experiences, training and events for families, alumni, area residents and visitors.
+We are your community college, and serving you is the focus of everything we do.